EMDevelop/bowling-scorecard/README.md

 ```
 As a Player
+So that I can finish a game of bowling
+I want the game to have 10 frames

+As a Player
 So that I can start a game of bowling
 I want to be able to knock over 10 pins in a roll